Pennsylvania Department of Health

 Main Building

-Based on a Medicare/Medicaid Recertification Survey completed on March 25, 2025, it was determined that The Ball Pavilion was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
+Based on an Onsite Revisit to a Medicare/Medicaid Recertification Survey completed on March 25, 2025, it was determined that The Ball Pavilion was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

 This is a one-story, Type V (111), protected, wood frame building, that is fully sprinklered.